klevoya/docs/docs/cli/cli.md

 # help

-The `helps` command prints the current Hydra version and a description of commands that can be run.
+The `help` command prints the current Hydra version and a description of commands that can be run.

 ```bash
 hydra help